microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatMembersNotificationRecipient.md

 ---
 title: "chatMembersNotificationRecipient resource type"
-description:  Represents a recipient of a notification sent in a Microsoft Teams activity feed, where the recipient is made up of the members of a chat.
+description:  Represents the recipient of a notification sent in a Microsoft Teams activity feed.
+The recipient consists of the chat members.
 author: eddie-lee-msft
 localization_priority: Normal
 ms.prod: microsoft-teams